-Microblading appointment $450 + $81 tip + tax = $557.55 — My actual microblading appointment was 3 hours long and I paid the remaining balance owing after my deposit was applied to the total, plus tip.
-In retrospect, my $81 tip almost seems too low, because it’s only 18% of the $450 total I paid that day, not the whole bill!
+Microblading appointment $450 + $81 tip + tax = $557.55, My actual microblading appointment was 3 hours long.
+I paid the remaining balance owing after my deposit was applied to the total, plus tip.
+In retrospect, my $81 tip almost seems too low.
+It was only 18% of the $450 total I paid that day, not the whole bill!

 6-week touch-up appointment $0.
 The touch-up appointment took 2 hours, but the cost was included in the full payment for my brows.
 However, future touch-ups will be done annually and cost approximately $250.